RockResorts - The Arrabelle at Vail Square

 Dining and the Slope-Side Logic of The Tavern on the Square

 Tavern on the Square operates on a simple and effective premise: proximity to the mountain, a terrace designed for sun exposure, and an American format broad enough to serve guests arriving in ski boots as readily as those dressed for a proper dinner.
-Executive Chef Paul Wade oversees an American-style menu suited to the physical realities of a ski day, where caloric needs are real and the window between mountain and dinner is often occupied by a round of drinks on the terrace rather than a formal seating.
+The dining room serves an American-style menu suited to the physical realities of a ski day.

 Terrace positioning in Vail Square gives the Tavern a social function that extends beyond hotel guests.
 In ski resorts with strong village infrastructure, the leading après-ski spots tend to become civic gathering points for the broader mountain community, not just transient hotel clientele.
 That cross-pollination, locals alongside hotel guests alongside day visitors, tends to produce a livelier atmosphere than hotel restaurants that draw only from their own room count.